tampakrap/puppet-facter/README.md

 * `content is mandatory.
 It can not be empty string or whitespace.
 * `$target` is optional.
 It defaults to the name of the resource.
 * `ensure` is optional.
 It defaults to `present`.

+The `fact` provider is based on the [filemapper](https://github.com/adrienthebo/puppet-filemapper) provider extension.